 v. any other action deemed appropriate by the Committee.

 c.
-Where the Committee has made a finding that social injury has occurred, in its consideration of possible actions, it shall take into account the gravity of the social injury, the potential effectiveness of various means of influencing corporate behaviour, the University’s need to adhere to sound financial policy, and consistency between the possible actions and the mission of the University.
+Where the Committee has made a finding that social injury has occurred, in its consideration of possible actions, it shall take into account the gravity of the social injury, the potential effectiveness of various means of influencing corporate behaviour or of addressing the social injury, the University’s need to adhere to sound investment policy, and consistency between the possible actions and the mission of the University.

 a.
-The Committee shall meet as soon as is practicable after the date of a submission of a petition that meets the requirements specified above.
+The Committee shall meet as soon as is practicable after the date of a submission of a concern that meets the requirements specified above.

 b.
 The Committee shall report to the Board regularly following its receipt of an expression of concern and at least once a year.

 c.
-The Committee shall review its terms of reference at least once every three years and recommend any changes to the Board’s Nominating, Governance and Ethics Committee.
+The Committee shall review its terms of reference at least once every five years and recommend any changes to the Board’s Nominating, Governance and Ethics Committee.

 Final – (current model) Approved by the Executive Committee on September 24, 2007